MBuffenoir/21docker/readme.md

     - in different countries (to stream video for example)
 - zeronet client
 - temporary bitcoin node (with a preloaded blockchain if it is doable in a costly manner)

+Create an alias 21docker.buffenoir.tech / use letsencrypt and HTTPS